 (4) Level 3: High Level of Care.

-(a) An assisted living program that accepts a resident who requires a high level of care shall have staff with the abilities to provide the services listed in §G(4)(b)—(g) of this regulation, and the program shall provide those services.
+(a) An assisted living program that accepts a resident who requires a high level of care shall have staff with the abilities to provide the services listed in [§G(4)(b)—(g)] §H(4)(b)—(g) of this regulation, and the program shall provide those services.

 (b) Health and Wellness.
 Staff shall have the ability to: